Metu-O/Feature-Selection-Qiime2-/README.md

 3. Activate Qiime2 environment

-   (see this [link](https://docs.qiime2.org/2022.8/install/) on how to install the QIIME 2 Core 2022.8 distribution)
+   Follow the instructions provided in the [QIIME 2 installation guide](https://docs.qiime2.org/2022.8/install/) to activate the QIIME 2 Core 2022.8 distribution.

-4. Run codes
+4. Run the scripts

-   using command lines or bash script (BASH SCRIPT MUST BE EDITED TO FIT USER'S PATH)
+   Execute the code using command lines or a bash script (customize the bash script according to your path).

-# Command lines
+# Usage

 1. Naive_Bayes_Parameters.py contains code that runs the naive bayes classifier with no feature selection using qiime2 q2-classifier recommended parameters.
 Naive_Bayes_Parameters.py allows user to run codes with defaults or user input.
 I strongly advise using defaults except you are adept with directories.
 Run "help" to see usage and defaults .
 ```